claytronics/meld/debug/README.txt

            -if you add a block while the system is paused, it will not show up until the next time you type run or continue

-           There are only specified names that will work for sense and action:
+           -There are only specified names that will work for sense and action:
                  sense:  'tap','accel','shake'
                  action: 'red','orange','yellow'... (only VM colors)

+           -If the simulator is running and you want to stop it for debugging mode, you can press p anytime while the system is in exection (after continue or run command) to stop the system to probe.
+This is most useful for when the blinky blocks have reached a sort of equilibrium.

 ********************************************************************************
 C.  HOW THE DEBUGGER IS IMPLEMENTED